MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-save-draft.md

 ---
-title: How to save a draft of your dataflow
+title: How to save a draft of your Dataflow
 description: This article describes how to save a draft version of your dataflow.
 author: luitwieler